Crunchbits/Mobile-browser-Gestures-Extended-MbGE/README.md

 6. You can click the title of "Gesture track settings" to open the "Function switch settings" interface
 7. You can modify the settings however you like but can't delete the following:
-    - Open Settings
+    - Open settings
-    - Video Full screen
+    - Video full screen
-    - Gesture Penetration
+    - Gesture penetration

 After making changes to settings, if needed refresh old tabs to see applied changes.